Falls Prevention with Professor Cameron Swift, King's College London

 Work together effectively to be confidently "falls aware" and trained and focused (1) in assessing individual needs and risks and (2) in making maximum use of national evidence based guidance and audit resources to profile and develop your service.

 Professor Cameron is a regular contributor at our Preventing Falls in Older People training courses.
-The course will be returning soon, and if you would like to attend you can register your interest here.
+The next course will be held in October 2022, and if you would like to attend you can view the agenda and register here.